Building a website with Divi allows excellent flexibility in terms of how you want your website to look and function.

 The Divi Conditional Logic enables you to present certain blocks of content based on a predefined condition.
 It is one of the most powerful features that the theme provides your business with.
 The possible conditions include:

 - Content/Post Info: Deciding whether the post will be displayed only if it’s on the page and not on the rest of the website.

 - Location: Deciding whether the page element will be displayed according to the page or specific content.

 - User: Defining whether to show the content to logged or logged-out users, and furthermore, specifying which content to be shown to logged-in users.

-- Interaction: Choosing whether content would be displayed on a page visit, at a defined date and time, whether after a certain post is visited, or after a product is purchased.
+- Interaction: Choosing whether the content would be displayed on a page visit, at a defined date and time, whether after a certain post is visited, or after a product is purchased.

-- Device: Whether you want the content to be displayed depending on the device the visitor is browsing on, or the operating system/browser that the user is navigating the website on.
+- Device: Whether you want the content to be displayed depends on the device the visitor is browsing on, or the operating system/browser that the user is using to navigate the website.

-Without further ado, let’s explore how effective is this powerful Divi feature!
+Without further ado, let’s explore how effective this powerful Divi feature is!

 Using Divi’s Conditional Logic